Do you really need to hire an attorney after a workplace injury in Georgia? Yes, and here’s why…

-For example, if you return to work with light duty restrictions for 15 days after you received temporary total disability benefits, and go out of work on the 15th day because you are in too much pain, then temporary total disability benefits have to be recommenced by law.
-However, if you work 16 days under the same circumstances and then go out of work because of the pain, you are not entitled to have your benefits started again.
+For example, if you return to work with light-duty restrictions for 15 days after receiving temporary total disability benefits and go out of work on the 15th day because you’re in too much pain, then temporary total disability benefits have to be recommenced by law.
+However, if you work 16 days under the same circumstances and then go out of work because of the pain, you’re not entitled to have your benefits started again.

-Because workers’ compensation is regulated by one specific statute, there are very strict guidelines that govern them.
+Because workers’ compensation is regulated by one specific statute, there are very strict guidelines that govern it.
 Hiring an attorney can ensure that you are meeting all of these requirements.

-For instance, there is no real hard and fast statute of limitations for workers’ compensation claims like there are for personal injury claims.
+For instance, the statute of limitations for workers’ compensation claims isn’t as clear-cut as it is for personal injury claims.
 In a personal injury claim, you have 2 years to file suit.
-In a workers’ compensation case, you have as little as 30 days to provide notice, and only 1 year from the date of accident to file suit in certain situations.
+In a workers’ compensation case, you have as little as 30 days to provide notice to your employer and only 1 year from the date of the accident to file suit in certain situations.

-Unless you have fully read and understand Georgia workers’ compensation statute and case laws, then you won’t know what you don’t know.
-What you may not know could have real world implications by significantly impacting your livelihood and your ability to receive proper medical attention and get back to work.
+Unless you’ve fully read and understand Georgia workers’ compensation statute and case laws, there’s no way to know what you don’t know.
+What you may not know could have real-world implications by significantly impacting your livelihood and your ability to receive proper medical attention and get back to work.

-Workers’ compensation also has many rules which you have to comply with in order to receive benefits.
-If you are receiving benefits, your employer (or their workers’ compensation carrier) can provide the authorized treating physician with a job description and offer you a job if that doctor agrees that you should be able to perform it.
+Workers’ compensation also has many rules that you have to comply with to receive benefits.
+If you’re receiving benefits, your employer (or their workers’ compensation carrier) can provide the authorized treating physician with a job description and offer you a job if that doctor agrees that you should be able to perform it.
 If you do that job for only half a day and have to leave work because of pain, your benefits may not be recommenced.
 However, if you attempt to work for a full day (8 hours), they have to be recommenced.

-It’s little details like this which you may not know that are so important in a workers compensation case and a reason that having an attorney is so important.
+It’s little details like this that you may not know that are so important in a workers’ compensation case, which is why having an attorney is so crucial.